 The Department of Education and Veterans Affairs federally require the grades of FA and FN for the purpose of monitoring attendance and ensuring the accurate payment of federal funds by the Office of Student Financial Aid and Veterans Affairs.
 In addition, state programs such as the Tennessee Lottery scholarship also require attendance grade reporting.
 Failure to follow the procedure for FA and FN grades may result in a federal or state audit finding and financial penalties for the University for Overpayment of funds.
-Faculty are encouraged to read the section on Dropping Courses, Grades Awarded, Withdrawals Drop and Withdrawal Standards and Grading System in the current APSU Undergraduate Bulletin for more information.
-More information related to FA/FN grades can be found here.
+Faculty are encouraged to read the section on Drop and Withdrawal Standards and Grading System in the current APSU Undergraduate Bulletin for more information.